“Reading it is like pulling shards of glass from your body. Each section is a splinter, a shred of skin.”

 Nemah’s triumphant journey leads her to find hope in the darkest places, and the courage to heal and recover despite formidable odds.

 188 flowable pages

-Sing Me No More was first published in print by Press Gang Publishers, under her birth surname, as Lynnette Dueck.
+Sing Me No More was first published in print by Press Gang Publishers, under the author name Lynnette Dueck.
 This is its only release in digital format, and it’s available for purchase exclusively from the author here, and at Rakuten Kobo.